North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 Duke Stats and Trends

-- Duke has three wins against the spread in four games this season.
+- In Duke's four games this year, it has three wins against the spread.

-- Duke has hit the over in 75% of its opportunities this season (three times over four games with a set point total).
+- Duke's games this season have hit the over on three of four set point totals (75%).

-- Duke is 3-0 against the spread and 3-0 overall when the team notches more than 29.5 points.
+- Duke is 3-0 against the spread and 3-0 overall when the team scores more than 29.5 points.

-- The Blue Devils have turned the ball over seven times this season, two more turnovers than the Tar Heels have forced (5).
+- The Blue Devils have turned the ball over two more times (7 total) than the Tar Heels have forced a turnover (5) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.